suman-majhi/figma-tailwind/README.md

 ## Support
 Thank you for using Figma-Tailwind!
 We hope this extension enhances your Tailwind development experience.
 If you have any questions or need support, please don't hesitate to contact us.

+## Disclaimer
+This Chrome extension is a personal project and may not cover all Tailwind utility classes.
+It is a work in progress, and improvements will be made over time.
+Please use it with that understanding.
+We appreciate your support and feedback as we continue to enhance the functionality of this extension.